 In addition to avoiding close contact with others, the CDC continues to encourage washing your hands often, avoiding touching your eyes, nose, and mouth with unwashed hands, using a nose and mouth cloth cover, and properly cleaning and disinfecting any frequently touched surfaces.

-We recommend bringing your own face masks, hand sanitizers, cleaning supplies, and anything else you may need to follow those guidelines as closely and stress-free as possible.
+We recommend bringing your own hand sanitizers, cleaning supplies, and anything else you may need.

 Respect your neighbors and the local community.